michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 This capstone project will be submitted to the VPD upon completion, in an attempt to improve on the previous model.
 The property crime data published by the VPD will be considered along with data from addtional sources, including illegal drug prices, number of arrests for possession of heroin and cocaine, weather data, and economic data.

+My interest in this project is derived from my love of my hometown.
+It is a wonderful city and beloved by many.
+However, it is scarred by its drug problem and the inherent property crimes that come with drug addiction.
+The area with the worst difficulties is colloquially called the Downtown Eastside but the VPD refers to it as the Central Business District. ([ref](https://en.wikipedia.org/wiki/Downtown_Eastside/))

+Many different approaches are being tried to attempt to alleviate this problem. ([ref](http://www.cbc.ca/radio/ondrugs/city-on-drugs-the-dark-pull-of-vancouver-s-downtown-eastside-1.4229455)) I am hoping that I can play a small part in these efforts.

+Note that Vancouver has disadvantaged neighborhoods, but they are not racially homogeneous.
+Therefore, I am confident that this tool will not be used for racial profiling.

 <br>